 Data points suggest that Capital One Venture miles usually transfer to Avianca Lifemiles immediately.

 If you aren’t comfortable with the possibility of waiting for your Amex points to show up in your Avianca Lifemiles account, Air Canada Aeroplan may be a good option.

 Air Canada Aeroplan

 For this route, Air Canada required 70k miles each way and while Air Canada does charge a partner booking fee, it is reasonable.
 The total out of pocket for fees for the roundtrip DFW-ZRH operated by Lufthansa in business class would be ~$200.
-Air Canada may collect fuel/carrier surcharges on some routes operated by other partner airlines.
+Air Canada collects a partner booking fee, but there are no fuel surcharges.